PrakharChaturvedi/Obsidian/The Vault/OneHash/NextJs notes.md

 		- Middleware : this folder contains logic that runs before or after a tRPC procedure is executed.
 Middleware are useful for authentication, logging, validation, etc. For example : you could have a middleware that checks if the user authenticated before they can access certain API routes.
 		- Procedures : This folder contains the individual API logic or procedures that happens when a particular endpoint is called.
 A procedure is like a single API endpoint, and it could handle things like fetching data or creating a new resource.
 		- Routers : The router is a way of group related procedures.
 You might have one router for handling posts, another for users, etc. Routers define the shape of your API and organize related procedures.

+## Prisma
+- It is a next-generation ORM that can be used to access a database in Node.js and TypeScript applications.
+- Why use it?
+	- Prisma abstracts the complexities of SQL queries, allowing developers to interact with databases using an object oriented approach.
+This means developers can focus on their application logic instead of writing raw SQL.
+	-